American Giant Homer: Status

 Common: The (National Pigeon Association) NPA recognized the Giant Homer in 1928.
 They have been exhibited at most NPA shows since, as well as at other major shows throughout the United States.
 They are now also seen in Europe and all over the world.

 Diet

 Pigeons are fed either a raw whole grain or a pellet mix designed specifically for pigeons.
-There are mixes on the market designed specifically for pigeons.
 Inorganic materials are also needed in their diets, including salts, minerals, and calcium.
 Mixes made specifically for pigeons are readily available, called pigeon grit.
-Clean water is naturally also required.
-Pigeons suck water to drink, as you do with a straw.
-A container with at least one inch or more of free standing water is perfect.